Run time: 7 hours (or 419 minutes)

-And how did this once obscure and insignificant sect evolve into a movement that was able to not only expand far beyond its Jewish roots, but also become the dominant religion of the Roman Empire under Constantine the Great?
+And how did this once-obscure and insignificant sect evolve into a movement that was able not only to expand far beyond its Jewish roots, but also to become the dominant religion of the Roman Empire under Constantine the Great?

 In Search of Christian Origins presents a thorough overview of the history of Early Christianity from its beginnings as an obscure Jewish sect in first-century C.E.
 Israel-Palestine to its dramatic ascension as the religion of the Roman Empire in the fourth century.

 - The Jewish Context of Jesus

 - The Many Faces of Second Temple Judaism